Oakwood is SDSU's literary and art magazine, edited by SDSU students.

 Today Oakwood includes work from SDSU students of all majors, as well as writers and artists of the broader Great Plains region.
 The journal is published in the spring with funding from the English Department, the Student Association, and generous donors.

 SDSU students of all majors are welcome to submit works in the following categories: fiction, poetry, paintings, non-fiction, drawings, photographs of original sculpture, essays, and black and white or color photographs.
 We also accept submissions from writers and artists throughout South Dakota and the states adjoining it, as well as those from the region who now live elsewhere.
 The journal is published in the spring, and guidelines are available at our submissions website.
+We typically accept submissions from November to January.

 Graduate and advanced undergraduate students can enroll in a publishing practicum each spring semester to gain valuable real-world experience in editing, production, and publicity.
 Contact Steven.Wingate@sdstate.edu for more information on enrollment.